US releases confidential Trump report on foreign auto threat | ExBulletin

 This “jeopardizes American military leadership and its ability to meet the defense needs of the Americas,” he said.

-The US producers are General Motors, Ford Motor Co and Tesla Inc, according to the report.
-It did not include Chrysler which is part of Stellantis NV.
+The US producers are General Motors (GM.N), Ford Motor Co (FN) and Tesla Inc (TSLA.O), according to the report.
+It did not include Chrysler which is part of Stellantis NV (STLA.MI).

 The publication is the latest reversal by the Biden administration of a Trump-era decision.
 President Joe Biden has taken a more conciliatory approach with some US trading partners.